pulumi/pulumi/docs/design/stacks.md

 The following are the basic steps to creating a new MuPackage:

-* Picks your favorite MetaMu language.
+* Pick your favorite MetaMu language.
 * Create a new project folder in your workspace.
 * Create a Mufile (`Mu.yaml`) containing the top-level metadata.
 * Install any dependencies using the `mu get` command line.